 Rianne Svelnis, Alison Page, Anonymous Angels (12), Maria Ferreira, Rebecca Johnson, Lynne Kirby, Ryan Reith, Mark Rupp, Rod Barr, Claire Askew, Bryce Barros, Ronna Beal, Halie & Ardith Bruce-Walkem, Dan & Bev Crawford, Gwaai Edenshaw, Tim Stoenner, Laura Allen, Thomas Almojuela, Jerome Blake, Sadonna Cody, James Cowperthwait, Ramon Esquivel, Ahmed Kassim, Emma Logan, Marcos Meconi, Desiree Prewitt, Corbett Trubey, Diane Blunt, Kristen Connolly, Michael Crane, Amy Decker, Zoe Furlong, Will George, Robin Lee Greiner, Suzanne Griffin, Ian Kuhnert, Daniel Larner, Chantel Lucier, Tyler Robinson, Michelle Sinclair, Rachel Swaner, Nicola Freegard, Carolyn Nakagawa, Elizabeth Stuelke, Jennie Pack, Nicole Kempskie, Jude Lutz, Lisa Meserole, Mugs Cahill.

-Artist residency, Bilpin Intl Ground for Creative initiatives (BigCi); Bilpin, Australia, November-Dec 2017
+Artist residency, Bilpin International Ground for Creative initiatives (BigCi)

-A residency focused on changing Boundary Bay to a more expansive scope.
+A residency focused on reimagining Boundary Bay.
+The first version of the script was very narrow.
+In layman’s terms—way too talky, not enough action. more expansive scope.
 Further episode planning, big picture changes, and a realization of the ambitious series were solidified.
 A presentation of my process was presented at BigCi's Open Day on December 17, 2017.
 More info is here (also a new work was created here call The Traveler with more information available for that work on the writing tab, soon.)

 Artist residency, Sointula Art Shed; Sointula, B.C., Canada, January 2018